Index

 Short Biography

 Included in the International Biographical Reference book: “2000 Outstanding Musicians of the 20th.
-Century” published by the International Biographical Centre, Cambridge UK (Melrose Publications) Mehmet Okonsar (Okonşar) is maintaining a busy concertist activity.
+Century” published by the International Biographical Centre, Cambridge UK (Melrose Publications) David Ezra (prev.
+Mehmet) Okonsar (Okonşar) is maintaining a busy concertist activity.

 First Prize Winner at the International Young Virtuosos Competition, Antwerp,